 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

 This article was last updated Feb 20, 2019.
 Terms and conditions may have changed.
 For the most accurate information, please consult the issuer website.

 It’s never too early to build credit, and starting during college is a great way to establish a good credit score.
 The Bank of America® Travel Rewards for Students is a $0 annual fee student card that can help you build credit and earn rewards on every purchase.

 When used responsibly, this card can set you up for success later in life when you apply for an apartment, car lease or another credit card.
-Lenders pull your credit during the application process, and having a positive, established credit history can help you qualify for the best terms.
+Lenders pull your credit during the application process, and having a positive, established credit history can help you qualify for your best terms.

 Know that you must be at least 18 years old and have a steady source of income to qualify for a student card.
 We’ll review where the Bank of America® Travel Rewards for Students stands out among competitors, where it falls short and how it compares to another student card, the Bank of America® Cash Rewards for Students.